 Restoring classic cars is dirty, time-consuming, heart and back-breaking, and generally expensive work.
 When everything is said and done, though, seeing that pristine piece of automotive history looking as new as the day it rolled off the factory line is all the reward you’ll ever need.
 That feeling is exactly why we’ve pulled together this list of the top fifteen car restoration projects.

-These cars were selected for a number of different reasons; some of them are cheap and have parts readily available while others we simply wish there were more of out on the streets.
-They may not be the best projects for beginners to tackle (and could come with a ton of issues) but nevertheless, here are fifteen cars that are just begging to be restored.
+These cars were selected for a number of different reasons; some of them are the best cheap project cars with parts readily available while others we simply wish there were more of out on the streets.
+They may not be the best projects for beginners to tackle (and could come with a ton of issues) but nevertheless, here are fifteen good project cars that are just begging to be restored.

 70-73 Pontiac Firebird Trans Am

 Introduced in 1967, the Pontiac Firebird took styling cues from both the Pontiac GTO and Chevy Camaro.
 While the first generation of this car is great, it’s the beginning of the second generation (which ran through 1981) that we’re most interested in.
 There’s something special about the styling of the ’70-’73 Trans Ams that really gets those classic muscle juices flowing.

 As a GM vehicle, you can bet that many parts are shared between vehicles from this era, which means that finding parts shouldn’t be terribly difficult.
 This may come in handy with a 1972 model, which produced only half of the average number of examples due to a worker strike.

 This Japanese classic was introduced stateside in 1969 to huge success.
 It came with a 151-hp inline-six that did 0-60 in 8.0 seconds; it adds up to a car that is both reliable and fun to drive.
 It’s not winning any awards at the drag strip (not out of the box, at least) but it is widely regarded as a great cruising car with plenty of fun waiting at the next twisty road.